 It also eventually led to conflict between the royal government and the nobles, who had their own high court in the Parlement de Paris which was also housed within the walls of the Conciergerie.

 In the center of the Palace used to a donjon or tower, known as the Grosse Tour.
-It was 11.7 meters wide at the base, with walls three meters thick.
+Built in the 12th century, it was 11.7 meters wide at the base, with walls three meters thick.
 When a new Grosse Tour was built across the Seine at the Palais de la Louvre, it was called the “New Tower”.

 This Grosse tower at the Conciergerie existed until 1776 when it was demolished.
 Today the Conciergerie has four remaining towers along the Seine, all of which date back to the Middle Ages.